okyeron/OMX-27/Docs.md

 ### Potentiometers

-The OMX-27 has 5 potentiometers, by default these are set to bank A and send CCs 21, 22, 23, 24 and 7 (volume).

-There are 5 banks of CC's available.
+The OMX-27 has 5 potentiometers which are mapped to send continuous controller MIDI messages (CCs).
+There are 5 banks of CCs available.
 You can switch banks using the PBNK parameter in MI Mode.

+Bank A is selected by default with the CCs set to controller numbers 21, 22, 23, 24 and 7 (volume).

-The CC's can also be reconfigured by going into the CC Config submode, which is found on the last page of the MI Mode.
+The CC's can also be reconfigured on device in the CC Config page, which is found on the last page of the MI Mode parameters.
+You can also configure the CC banks all at once via the web editor.

 ### Key Switches

-The functions of the key switches will change depending on which mode you are in.
+The functions of the key switches changes depending on which mode you are in.

 In MI Mode, the key switches work like a normal MIDI keyboard.

-In other modes, the keys will have specific functions depending on the mode or submode.
+In other modes, the keys have specific functions depending on the mode or submode.
+Most key interactions should also light up that key's LED.

-Keys in this documentation will be refered to by number, from left to right and position, top or bottom.
+In this documentation keys will be referred to by number, from left to right and position, top or bottom.
+Mentions of "White" or "Black" keys are in reference to a standard piano keyboard layout.

+__"Black keys" (sharp/flat keyboard keys)__

-The top black keys will be referenced as top 1-10.
+The top row (black) keys are referenced as __Top 1-10__.

-The bottom white keys will be referenced as bottom 1-16.

-### "Black keys" (sharp/flat keyboard keys)

 The first 2 black keys are Function Keys (FUNC)
 - F1 - First black key
 - F2 - Second black key
-- F3 - Hold both F1 and F2

-These are used to perform various shortcuts depending on the mode.
+FUNC keys are used to perform various shortcuts depending on the mode.

-// The next 8 are Pattern Keys and they select the active sequence pattern (P1-P8).

-// Hold a key (long press) to access parameters for that pattern.
-This is "Pattern Params".
+The other black key functions depend on the current mode.

-// __"White keys" (bottom row)__
+__"White keys" (bottom row)__

+The bottom row (white) keys are referenced as __Bottom 1-16__.

-// Sequencer Step Keys - These are your sequencer step on/off keys.
+These have different functions depending on the current mode.
+For example, in sequencer modes, these are the sequencer step on/off keys.

-// Hold a key (long press) to access parameters for that step.
-This is "Note Select / Step Parameters".
-F1 + Step Key is also a quick shortcut.

 ---

 ### Saving

-To save your current OMX session to ROM, first enter Mode Select by holding the encoder.
+To save your current session to memory, first enter Mode Select by holding the encoder.
 While this is active press AUX to save.

-The next time you restart your OMX, your last active mode will be loaded, and saved patterns and settings will be recalled.
+The next time you restart your device, your last active mode will be loaded, and saved patterns and settings will be recalled.

 Saving is a long operation and not recommended to do while in the middle of a performance.